Skip to main content

 Use restricted encodedQuery operators in view_filter

 Configurations have a property called view_filter.
-This allows an squid by arc46 administrator to add an encodedQuery to the configuration.
-This encodedQuery is NOT restricted in any way as it is defined by an squid by arc46 administrator.
+This allows a squid administrator to add an encodedQuery to the configuration.
+This encodedQuery is NOT restricted in any way as it is defined by a squid administrator.

 Time/Date values